josdejong/tabular-json/README.md

 - a replacement for CSV without its ambiguities and limitation to tabular data structures
 - a replacement for JSON without its verbosity with tabular data
-- a replacement for NDJSON without its verbosity

 Learn more: